-DETROIT, MI – New Music Detroit will expand “Strange Beautiful Music,” a daylong marathon concert spotlighting challenging and dynamic new music from late 20th century through today, thanks to John S. and James L. Knight Foundation.
+DETROIT, MI – New Music Detroit will expand “Strange Beautiful Music,” a daylong marathon concert in mid-September spotlighting challenging and dynamic new music from late 20th century through today, thanks to John S. and James L. Knight Foundation.

 Curated by New Music Detroit, the festival spotlights prominent Detroit musicians as well as guest artists from around the world.
 Past artists and collaborative composers include Todd Reynolds, Frank Pahl, Shara Worden, Evan Ziporyn, Marc Mellits, Bill Ryan, Virgil Moorefield, Nico Muhly, Slither, Apetechnology, UofM Percussion Ensemble, Latitude 49 and GVSU New Music Ensemble among others.
-With challenge funding, Strange Beautiful Music will take place at the Max M. Fisher Music Center, home to the Detroit Symphony Orchestra and offering additional seating and an opportunity to grow and diversify the event’s audience.
+With challenge funding from the foundation’s Knight Arts Challenge, Strange Beautiful Music will take place at the Max M. Fisher Music Center, home to the Detroit Symphony Orchestra and offering additional seating and an opportunity to grow and diversify the event’s audience.

+“In a city with a rich musical legacy, New Music Detroit provides a platform for pushing the boundaries of contemporary music and offering audiences challenging new works,” said Dennis Scholl, vice president of arts for Knight Foundation, whose challenge aims to fund the best ideas for engaging and enriching the city through the arts.

 About New Music Detroit